Kay-YOSHI/Particle-Filter/README.md

-# State-Space-Model
+# Particle Filter

-This repository contains R code for the implementation of Kalman filter and particle filter.
+This repository contains R code for the implementation of particle filter.
 In the code,
 I first generate a synthetic time-series data given a linear Gaussian state space model with specific parameter values.
-Then, I applied Kalman filter and particle filter to the data and show the filtering and smooting results from both methods.
+Then, I applied particle filter to the data and show the filtering and smooting results.
-For Kalman filter, I utilized *dlm* package.
+For comparison, I also applied Kalman filter to the same data using *dlm* package.

 ## References